 So tried it on my work computer and guess what?
 The email bounced!
 Great, more figuring and testing.
 It looks like PageLayer uses the existing email client to send a computer which will work if you don’t have an exotic OS.
 I use a mix of Linux, Windows, Android, iOS and occasionally, MacOS.

-So if you have tried to send me an email and didn’t get a response, I do apologise, try now. (and I got a lot more bugs to fix!
-Like the blog pages, I’ll find a way – its to do with the templates).
+(and I got a lot more bugs to fix!
+Like the blog pages, I’ll find a way – its to do with the templates). -

 Ok, short but sweet blog, well ok, a little longer as now I have 4 1/2 days off work (YAY!) and a pile of stuff to do at home (Boo) and places to go in the new year, I.e. hunting Avanti West Coast services on the Settle to Carlisle line (opens in a new window, leaves the site) – which unlike last time as I could do it for free with my box card, will cost me a pretty penny, still with PRIV rate and it looks like with all the engineering work going on, I may sample some new Aurora trains that East Midlands Railway, similar to the Everos I’ll be travelling on, not a great thing but at least the seats are far more comfortable on the Everos than their Great Western Railway cousins.